nextflow-io/training/docs/hello_nextflow/seqera/01_run_with_cli.md

 }
 ```

+However, instead of enabling Seqera Platform for an individual pipeline, we want to enable it for ourselves globally.

-Instead of putting this in the `nextflow.config` file of a specific project, you can also put it in the global file located at `$HOME/.nextflow/config`.
+Run the following command to put the config block in your user configuration file located at `$HOME/.nextflow/config`.

 ```bash
 cat <<EOF >> $HOME/.nextflow/config